okhadragy/Reddit-Clone/README.md

 ### 3. Set Up Environment Variables

-Create a .env file in the course-management folder with:
+Create a .env file in the Reddit folder with:

 ```bash
 MONGO_URI=your_mongodb_connection_string